 Cases can arise from various forms of negligence, resulting in harm or injury to patients in Tampa.
 Misdiagnosis or delayed diagnosis, surgical errors, and medication errors are three common types of medical malpractice cases encountered in Tampa.

-1. Misdiagnosis or Delayed Diagnosis: Misdiagnosis or delayed diagnosis is a leading cause of medical malpractice cases in Tampa.
+- Misdiagnosis or Delayed Diagnosis: Misdiagnosis or delayed diagnosis is a leading cause of medical malpractice cases in Tampa.
 When a healthcare provider fails to accurately diagnose a medical condition or delays the diagnosis, it can lead to significant harm or even death.
 Patients may receive inappropriate treatment or experience unnecessary suffering due to the healthcare provider’s negligence.
 Common examples include misdiagnosis of cancer, heart conditions, infections, or other serious illnesses.
 In Tampa, victims of misdiagnosis or delayed diagnosis may be entitled to compensation for the damages they have suffered.

-2. Surgical Errors: Surgical errors can have severe consequences for patients and often result in medical malpractice claims in Tampa.
+- Surgical Errors: Surgical errors can have severe consequences for patients and often result in medical malpractice claims in Tampa.
 These errors can occur during various stages of surgery, including pre-operative planning, anesthesia administration, surgical procedures, and post-operative care.
 Examples of surgical errors include operating on the wrong body part, leaving surgical instruments inside the patient, performing unnecessary surgeries, or failing to provide appropriate post-operative care.
 Victims of surgical errors in Tampa may experience additional pain, complications, or long-term disabilities, and may be eligible for compensation to address their physical, emotional, and financial damages.

-3. Medication Errors: Medication errors are another common type of medical malpractice cases encountered in Tampa.
+- Medication Errors: Medication errors are another common type of medical malpractice case encountered in Tampa.
 These errors can happen when prescribing, administering, or managing medications.
 Medication errors may involve prescribing the wrong medication, incorrect dosages, failing to consider drug interactions or allergies, or improper administration techniques.
 Patients in Tampa who suffer harm due to medication errors may experience adverse reactions, worsened medical conditions, or other serious consequences.
 They may be entitled to seek compensation for their injuries, medical expenses, and other related damages.

 Does Florida Cap Damages in Medical Malpractice Cases?

 There are no longer caps in Florida for medical malpractice claimants.
-In 2014 the McCall decision, Estate of McCall v.
+In 2014, the McCall decision, Estate of McCall v.
 United States, 134 So.
 3d 894 (Fla.
-2014) held that the wrongful death noneconomic damages caps in the medical malpractice statute was unconstitutional.
+2014) held that the wrongful death noneconomic damages caps in the medical malpractice statute were unconstitutional.
 The Florida Supreme Court in North Broward Hospital District v.
 Kalitan, No. SC15-1858 (Fla.
 Jun 8, 2017) extended McCall and effectively abolished all the caps in the malpractice statute.

 How Does a Tampa Medical Malpractice Attorney Bring a Lawsuit?

 It’s important that the injured party files a medical malpractice claim before the time period of the statute of limitations expires to avoid losing the opportunity to recover damages.
-For this reason you should contact a Tampa medical malpractice lawyer now.
+For this reason, you should contact a Tampa medical malpractice lawyer now.
 Under Florida Statute § 95.11, this is usually two years from the time the incident giving rise to the action “is discovered or should have been discovered with the exercise of due diligence . . .”
 The action should usually be commenced no later than four years from the date of the incident, except in cases where it can be shown that intentional misrepresentation of fact prevented the discovery of any injury or in an action brought before a child’s eighth birthday.

 What are the Elements of a Medical Malpractice Claim in Florida?